Window Functions

 A window consists of three clauses:

--- rows is a physical window that selects a fixed number of rows before and after
+: a window clause that determines a sliding data window within the group.-- rows is a physical window that selects a fixed number of rows before and after

 -- the current row number, based on the `order by` clause.
 The result is independent